Navigate and understand your DNA test results in our new display, where to find every report (with links) and what each section is about.

 Planning for a healthy family

-A few hundred years ago, an astute monk called Gregor Mendel elucidated a pattern of genetic transmission by crossing pea plants with different traits to see how these traits were passed on to the next generation.
+Nearly two hundred years ago, an astute monk called Gregor Mendel elucidated a pattern of genetic transmission by crossing pea plants with different traits to see how these traits were passed on to the next generation.
 This mathematically predictable pattern is now known as Mendelian inheritance, and Mendel as the father of genetics.

 Nowadays we know that hereditary diseases have specific transmission patterns.
-Sometimes a disease can emerge from a change in your genetic code, but often it is passed down from parents to children.
+Sometimes a disease can emerge from a change in your genetic code, but it is often passed down from parents to children.